E

 Scientific Name

-The European Starling is also known as Common Starling and even Starling in some countries.
-It goes by the name Sturnus vulgaris in the scientific world which is Latin in origin.
+The European Starling is also known as the Common Starling and even the Starling in some countries.
+It goes by the name Sturnus vulgaris in the scientific world, which is Latin in origin.
 It belongs to the family Sturnidae and the class Aves.

 The European Starling belongs to a group of Starlings that are polyphyletic in nature.
-There are other starlings in the world but none of them are quite related to the European Starling.
-They may resemble in characteristics but only the Spotless Starling comes close to being a relative to the European Starling.
+There are other starlings in the world, but none of them are quite related to the European Starling.
+They may resemble in characteristics, but only the Spotless Starling comes close to being a relative of the European Starling.
 But even this fact is still in debate.

 Size, Appearance, and Behavior